OpenWhere/openwhere.github.io/_posts/2014-12-02-windows_ci.md

 # Setting up Build and Deploy in Jenkins
 Once Jenkins is installed (wasn't that simple?), now comes the "hard part" of setting up our build and deploy scripts.

-Fortunately, Jenkins on Windows comes pre-configured to run PowerShell scripts in Build and Post-build Actions, so you can automate your builds like so:
+We took the following steps to configure our Windows CI server:

 + Manage Jenkins -> Download Plugins:
     - Git Plugin(s)
     - MSBuild plugin
+    - PowerShell Plugin (enables "Batch command" build option)
 + Configure Project:
     - [Source Code Management] Configure your git repository
     - [Build Triggers] "Build when a change is pushed to GitHub"